-Communication is king.
-But how can employers keep this up during times of COVID lockdowns, when staff are dispersed and regular office communication channels are unavailable?
+Communication is key.
+But how can employers keep this up during times of COVID-19 lockdowns, when staff are dispersed and regular office communication channels are unavailable?

 In times like these, employees need to hear from employers.
 They rely on internal communications to inform them of where the organization stands, support them with performance and reassure them of what’s coming next.
 It's important to have a regular cadence of covid-19 communications going out to employees.

-So if employee engagement is one of your priorities this year, consider these 7 employee newsletter content ideas.
+So if employee engagement is one of your priorities this year, consider these 7 employee newsletter content ideas during lockdowns and for remote employees:

 1. Weekly Wrap-Up